Zelig880/BooksBank/docs/contribute.md

 The next step required for you to contribute (if you are a developer), is to get the application up and running locally.
 You can do so by following the [installation guide](installation.md).

+## Before pushing

+Please before pushing a pull request ensure:

+- The code has passed the required ESLINT and PRETTIER contiguration
+- The PR description includes a link to the ISSUE that has been solved and or details of what the changes are expected to include